WRTeam-in/elite_quiz_doc/docs/mobile/in-app-purchases.md

 sidebar_position: 8
 ---

-# Configure In-App Purchases
+# Configure In‑App Purchases

 ## Overview

-Elite Quiz supports
+Elite Quiz supports:

-- Purchasing virtual coins with real money through In-App Purchases (IAP)
+- Purchasing virtual coins using in‑app purchases (IAP)
-- Plus a "Remove Ads" lifetime package with one-time payment.
+- A one‑time, lifetime "Remove Ads" non‑consumable purchase

-:::warning Prerequisites
+::::warning Prerequisites
 Before proceeding with this guide, please kindly read the [WRTeam Common IAP Documentation](https://wrteam-in.github.io/common_app_doc/GeneralSettings/iap) to understand:

 - How to create In-App Purchases in **App Store** and **Play Console**